-Adjacent to McMenamins is Marine Park, home to a grouping of four totem poles crafted by local Native American Don Lelooska – one of which is carved from a single Western Red Cedar and at 140 feet tall, is the largest one-piece totem in the world.
-Take a moment to visit these poles, which tell stories of Northwest Coast Native Americans, as seen in the mythical forms, symbols and creatures.
+Adjacent to the park and McMenamins is a collection of totem poles crafted by local Native American Don Lelooska, Take a moment to visit these poles, which tell stories of Northwest Coast Native Americans, as seen in the mythical forms, symbols and creatures.
 The tallest of these, at 140 feet, is the largest one-piece totem pole in the world.
 In September 2018, it was lowered for repairs – the up-side being that now is your chance to see the top up close!

-Further along the path is the Rasmussen Day Use Park, featuring points of interest open to the public: covered picnic shelters, sand volleyball courts, horseshoes, and combined tennis and basketball courts.
-Pass by each of these while on the public path, which leads to our Ahles Point Cabin, a cozy small bar with a fireplace!
+Further along the path is Rasmussen Day Use Park, with covered picnic shelters, sand volleyball courts, horseshoes, and combined tennis and basketball courts.
+Pass these on your way to our Ahles Point Cabin, a cozy small bar with a fireplace and river-view patio!